Distances on a masure (affine ordered hovel): Splitting of apartments

 In this subsection we mainly generalize Lemma~\ref{lemDecoupage d'un appartement en 2}.
 We show that if $\s$ is a sector-germ of $\I$ and if $A$ is an apartment of $\I$, then $A$ is the union of a finite number of convex closed subsets $P_i$ of $A$ such that for all $i$, $P_i$ and $\s$ are contained in some apartment.
 This is Proposition~\ref{lemDecoupages des apparts}.

 Let $\s,\s'$ be two sector-germs of the same sign.
 Let $A$ be an apartment containing $\s$ and $\s'$, which exists by (MA3).
-Let $d(\s,\s')$ be the length of a minimal gallery from $\s$ to $\s'$ (we use the fact that $W^v$ is a Coxeter group).
+Let $d(\s,\s')$ be the length of a minimal gallery from $\s$ to $\s'$ (see Subsection~\ref{subFaces_sector-faces} for the definition of a gallery).
 By (MA4), $d(\s,\s')$ does not depend on the choice of $A$.

 Let $\s$ be a sector-germ and $A$ be an apartment of $\I$.
 Let $d_\s(A)$ be the minimum of the $d(\s,\s')$, where $\s'$ runs over the sector-germs of $A$ of the same sign as $\s$.
 Let $\D_A$ be the set of half-apartments of $A$.
 One sets $\mathcal{P}_{A,0}=\{A\}$ and for all $n\in \Ne$, $\mathcal{P}_{A,n}=\{\bigcap_{i=1}^nD_i|(D_i)\in (\D_A)^n\}$.
 The following proposition is very similar to Proposition 4.3.1 of \cite{charignon2010immeubles}.